shhbhm/E_CommerceStore/README.md

 # MERN E-Commerce Platform

-A full-featured e-commerce platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack with modern tools and best practices.
+A full-featured e-commerce platform built using the MERN (MongoDB, Express.js, React.js, Node.js) used cohere AI for context based communication with users.

 ## 🌟 Key Features